 - Account reconciliation process (37%)

 The Protiviti report, titled “SOX Compliance and the Promise of Technology and Automation,” is based on a survey of more than 650 audit, compliance and finance leaders and professionals, representing a wide range of industries.
 The survey was conducted with support from AuditBoard, a leading cloud-based audit, risk and compliance management platform, during the first quarter of 2021.
-Protiviti and AuditBoard formed an alliance in 2019 to collaborate in providing organisations with a comprehensive solution of software, consulting and thought leadership for advancing their SOX and internal audit initiatives.
+Protiviti and AuditBoard formed an alliance in 2019 to collaborate in providing organizations with a comprehensive solution of software, consulting and thought leadership for advancing their SOX and internal audit initiatives.

 Survey Resources Available